microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 ### Pseudocode for the Handlebars Prompt Template Engine

-A prototype implementation of a handlebars prompt template engine with built-in helpers could look something like this:
+A prototype implementation of a Handlebars prompt template factory with built-in helpers could look something like this:

 ```csharp
 /// Options for Handlebars helpers (built-in and custom).